moleculerjs/database/docs/README.md

 ### `secure`: \<boolean\> _(Default: `false`)_
-With the `secure` property you can encode the value of the ID field.
-It can be useful to avoid that the users find out the IDs of other documents when the database uses incremental ID values.
+With the `secure` property you can encrypt the value of the ID field.
+This can be useful to prevent users from finding out the IDs of other documents when the database uses incremental ID values.

-To utilize it, you should define `encodeID(id)` and `decodeID(id)` methods in the service which handles the encoding/decoding operations.
+To use it, you should define `encodeID(id)` and `decodeID(id)` methods in the service that performs the encoding/decoding operations.

 > The [`hashids`](https://hashids.org/javascript/) lib can generate Youtube-like alphanumerical IDs from number(s) or from Mongo's `ObjectID`.